Misfits-Rebels-Outcasts/ShaderMuse/README.md

      CIBlendWithMask

-The CIBlendWithMask uses the Original Image as the input image, CIFractalFlowNoise as the background image, and the output of CIColorDodgeBlend (DoG) as the mask.
+The CIBlendWithMask uses the Original Image as the input image, CIFractalFlowNoise as the background image, and the output of CIColorDodgeBlend (DoG sketch) as the mask.

 <img src=documentation/MalaccaFireComposited.JPG width="50%" height="50%">